nickbuker/DistanceClassifier/readme.md

 # DistanceClassifier

 A classification model that takes in labeled training data and makes class assignments based upon euclidean distance from the centroids of each class in the training data.
-This model is ideally suited for use will data generated from unsupervised learning methods such as k-means clustering.
+This model is ideally suited for use with data generated from unsupervised learning methods such as k-means clustering.

 This model mimics the sklearn API and is compatible with sklearn infrastructure for data pipelining and model selection.
 Example usage can be found below.